Introduction: Real Advice for Planning a Backyard Wedding

-Tip 1: Understand what a backyard wedding is, and isn’t, and decide if one’s right for you
+Tip 1: Understand what a backyard wedding is and isn’t

 So, what’s a backyard wedding anyway and why should you consider one?
 Simply put, a backyard wedding is a wedding hosted in a backyard.
 That’s it.
 The big deal here is that you’re potentially saving lots and lots of money.
 That is, the substantial budget savings are because you’re not paying for an established, professional Connecticut wedding venue.

 Covid-19 hit the country, and the state of Connecticut, like a ton of bricks.
 Everyone was scrambling for one reason or another if only to find a mask.
 Engaged couples trying to make wedding plans, to put it differently, were all over the place trying to plan.
 Accordingly, enter the backyard wedding, which rose in popularity this year as a great way to mitigate ever-changing wedding day plans.